Louisville Medical Malpractice Lawyers

 - Lost wages/lost time at work.

-- Loss of future earning potential, if you are unable to return to work.
+- Loss of future earning potential if you are unable to return to work.

-- Loss of quality of life for serious, debilitating injuries.
+- Loss of enjoyment of life

-- Pain and suffering
+- Physical and mental pain and suffering

 Does Kentucky Have Medical Malpractice Damage Caps?